mattbixby123/mattbixby123/README.md

 <br>
 &nbsp; ⚡ JS APIs, TypeScript, and Next.js

-🌱 Currently Studying: AWS Cloud Practitioner Essentials in preparation for taking the exam.
+🌱 AWS Certified Cloud Practitioner as of October 2024

 💼 Open for: Full-time Full Stack Developer or Solutions Engineer roles (open to relocation) | Collaborations on innovative web projects